Spark Story Bible Bundle: Devotional and Psalm Book

 Faith@Home -The Episcopal Church provides a year-round weekly email that will include four separate lectionary based reflections and prompts for families (however that is defined) and friend groups.
 Each section is written by one of our diverse contributors with a specific pairing in mind--Adult to Littles, Adult to Middles , Adult to Bigs and Adult to Adult --so families of all types and sizes can dive deeper into the scriptures together.
 Additionally, each week will feature one unifying question that reaches across all four reflections.

-Faith Lens - Written with teenagers in mind, it is a weekly (during the school year) look at the lessons that uses current events and relevant questions to get people talking.
-Put out by the ELCA.
+Faith Lens - Written with teenagers in mind, it is a weekly look at the lessons that uses current events and relevant questions to get people talking.
+Put out by the ELCA from August-June.